-- The increase in Qualifying Capital was driven by improved Retained Earnings. - The increase in Credit Risk Weighted Assets (CRWA) was driven by growth in Loans and advances, which was largely driven by the impact of Naira devaluation against US Dollar from N461.50 to N907.11 during the year 2023 on the Loans and Advances of the Bank, denominated in US Dollar and the Bank's other assets in foreign currencies.
-Furthermore, Operational Risk Weighted Assets (ORWA) increased as a result of over 100% growth in the Bank's Gross Earnings from N534.34bn in FY-2022 to N1,164bn in FY-2023. - The higher increase in Qualifying Capital due to impressive retained earnings in order to strengthen the Bank's capital formation, than the increase in the Total Risk Weighted Assets (TRWA), resulted into a rise in the Capital Adequacy Ratio to 28.15% as of December 31, 2023, relative to 23.99% in December 2022. - The ratio remains above the regulatory threshold of 16% which attests to the resilience of the Bank's Capital as well as the maintenance of a strong risk management culture.
+- The increase in Qualifying Capital was driven by improved Retained Earnings. - The increase in Credit Risk Weighted Assets (CRWA) was driven by growth in Loans and advances, which was driven by the impact of Naira devaluation against US Dollar from N907.11 to N1,535.00 as at 31 December 2024 on the Loans and Advances of the Bank, denominated in US Dollar and the Bank's other assets in foreign currencies. - The increase in Operational Risk Weighted Assets was driven by growth in gross income average over a three-year period because of improved earnings. - The Total CAR increased impressively from 25.75% to 32.88% between 31 December 2023 and 31 December 2024, despite the resultant effect of the Naira devaluation on the Credit Risk Weighted Assets of the Bank. - The ratio remains above the regulatory threshold of 16% which attests to the resilience of the Bank's Capital as well as the maintenance of a strong risk management culture.